Confessions of a 40-Something Three

 Have you ever been in a situation where you are surrounded by people you don't know, but you are afraid to look at anyone because they might see you looking?

 If you said no, I don't believe it.

 I confess, if you were in that crowded room with me, I was looking at you.
 I mentioned how White people will look at me out of the corner of their eyes.
 Well, I do it too.
 If I see a very beautiful person, man or woman, I look.
 I am not alone.
-If I see a weird looking person I look too!
+If I see a weird-looking person I look too!

 It is rude to stare at people, strangers.
-Many people do not care, but most tend to turn their heads or avert their eyes if the object of attention notice staring.
+Many people do not care, but most tend to turn their heads or avert their eyes if the object of attention notices staring.
 If a beautiful woman or a well-defined man walks into a room, people will notice.
 I try not to stare, but I do.
 I compare the men to myself and decide what I admire about their physique.
 I no longer go up to someone as I did when I was a younger person and proclaim, "Wow, you are ripped.
 What is your secret."

 Unless that person is purposely seeking that attention, it is annoying.
 Beautiful people are very aware they are attractive most of the time and do not need to be told by strangers.
-The same with weird looking people.
+The same with weird-looking people.
 They don't need to be reminded that they look different.
 Any reflective surface reminds them.
 If you must look and you feel creepy about it, wear dark glasses and get a good stare in.
 You might as well.
 Or you can just talk to the person.
 That works too.

-That is it for now.
 Proper social interactions are based on cultural constructs that promote order.
 Some are good and some are not.
 In today's society, almost anything is accepted.
 Mutual respect most of all seems to be the hallmark of all social interactions.
 Never let them catch you looking unless it is because you want to make a friend.
 That's just good etiquette.
 Let's remember to model that behavior.

 © 2018 Rodric Anthony Johnson